 I am a scientist who was blessed with a good education and a long career.
 Along the way, many atheist professors and colleagues have proclaimed the Bible’s perceived incompatibility with science, and thus they felt comfortable with a position of unbelief.

 Several years ago, I went back to my college to speak to students about our common field of study.
-Arriving early, while chatting with one of the newer professors, he out of the blue referenced the above Bible verses.
+Arriving early, while chatting with one of the younger professors, he out of the blue referenced these Bible verses.
 He stated as fact that these verses proved that there could not be a God since the sun and moon could never stand still.

 We believers are often confronted with such positions.
 And as intelligent people, we understand the arguments, and some of us, including me, are sometimes set back and need to wrestle with these things on our own.

 As believers, we have faith that if the Bible says God did something, He did it.
 Period.
 We can choose to leave it at that and move on, or we may choose to faithfully explore it a little more deeply.

 The rest of this meditation is for those who choose to take a deeper look.
 It is not proclaiming any special knowledge or differing with a pure, literal interpretation of the Bible, such as a literal twenty-four-hour day in the six-day creation account in the Book of Genesis.
 Many believers are perfectly content with that and will choose to move on to the next meditation, and that is perfectly fine.
 God is happy with that.

 But for those of us who have spent our lives trying to share the gospel with unbelieving scientists, we are motivated to ask for more.
 We do not consider it blasphemous to ask God to help us reconcile some of these things in our own mind.